 Biodiversity and geodiversity High quality places Health and well-being Educational achievement Accessibility Infrastructure Economic growth Vibrancy and viability Built environment.
-Brownfield land and natural resources Pollution Climate change and flood risk Historic environment and heritage assets Landscape and townscape character Site Ref 144: King's Mills Lane, adjoining school, Weston On Trent 1 ✓ / / ✓ ✓ ✓ ✓
+Brownfield land and natural resources Pollution Climate change and flood risk Historic environment and heritage assets Landscape and townscape character Site Ref 144: King's Mills Lane, adjoining school, Weston On Trent √ ✓ √ √ ✓ ✓ ✓ ~

-- 8.18.2 This site is identified as likley to have a range of beneficial effects against the Sustainability Objectives.
+This site is identified as likley to have a range of beneficial effects against the Sustainability Objectives.
 These include in respect of biodiversity, health and well-being, accessibility, economic growth, the built environment, the protection of greenfield land and protecting local landscape/townscape character.
 No effects are identified in respect of other objectives.
-Siite designation is not identified as likley to have any negative or uncertain effects. - 8.18.3 Policy LGS1 would help preserve the openness and essential qualities of the site whilst policy LGS2 could support biodiversity and accessibility improvements within and to/from the site.
+Siite designation is not identified as likley to have any negative or uncertain effects.

-Table 8.18: Reasons for designating or discounting sites - Weston on Trent
+Table 8.17: Reasons for designating or discounting sites - Weston on Trent